 Santiago Velez is an associate in Nutter’s Intellectual Property Department.
-Start-up and multinational corporations rely on Santiago’s broad experience in patent prosecution, litigation and transactional matters to obtain sophisticated and well-rounded counseling.
-Drawing on his legal background and his deep understanding of computer and electrical technologies, Santiago is able to understand each client’s particular needs and deliver precise solutions.
+Start-up and multinational corporations rely on Santiago’s broad experience in a variety of intellectual property and technology-related legal matters to obtain sophisticated and well-rounded counseling.
+Drawing on his legal background, and his deep and diverse understanding of computer and electrical technologies, Santiago is able to understand each client’s particular needs and deliver precise solutions.

-Prior to joining Nutter, Santiago was an IP associate at a Boston law firm and at the California office of a national intellectual property boutique firm, where he represented clients in all aspects of patent prosecution and litigation in the fields of computer hardware, software and electronics, with a special focus on mobile applications, client/server systems, mobile devices, user interfaces, mobile commerce, networks, cloud computing, CRM systems and data privacy and security.
+Prior to joining Nutter, Santiago was an IP associate at a Boston general practice law firm and at the California office of a national intellectual property boutique firm, where he represented clients in all aspects of intellectual property and technology-related legal matters, with an emphasis on the fields of computer hardware, software and electronics, including mobile applications, client/server systems, mobile devices, user interfaces, mobile commerce, networks, cloud computing, CRM systems, and data privacy and security.

 During law school, he served as a student attorney at the Glushko-Samuelson Intellectual Property Law Clinic, where he counseled clients in patent and trademark matters.
 Before entering law practice, Santiago was a software engineer at IBM, where he developed and tested a variety of Rational Software products.

 - CIRCOR International, Inc.

 Acquisition of Critical Flow Solutions

 News & Insights